 Nonprofits have different budgets for different needs.
-Given our focus on foundation grants, most of Foundation Center's budget resources are for proposal budgets.
+Given our focus on foundation grants, most of Candid's budget resources are for proposal budgets.
 You can also find information here about other budgeting tools, such as organizational operating budgets and cash flow forecasts.

 To learn more about taking control of your nonprofit's finances, watch our free video, Seven Lessons Learned from Nonprofit Leaders.
 The "Fuzzy Math" section includes tips about better bookkeeping and financial transparency.